dz0ny/vagrant-wordpress/Readme.md

 You also get a basic configuration of [Cucumber](http://cukes.info/) set up to make sure your initial install of WordPress is sane.
 Just run `bundle exec cucumber`.
-You'll be using [capybara-webkit][capybara-webkit] to run your tests in a virtual browser.
+You'll be using [capybara-webkit](http://github.com/thoughtbot/capybara-webkit) to run your tests in a virtual browser.
 Write those acceptance tests for your theme/plugin!